 This is my first real bike, a Yamaha XJR400, just before it was

 scrapped.
 I currently ride a Honda ST1300, and had a BMW R1100R in between.

-Acting: I've been involved in around 10 shows produced by
+Acting: I've been on stage in a dozen productions by

 played Mr Scoblowski in Daisy Pulls it Off, Francis Nurse in